texfaq/texfaq.github.io/FAQ-keyval.md

 it provides a keyval-based method for the programmer to create keys.
 As with keyval and derivatives, [`l3keys`](https://ctan.org/pkg/l3kernel) uses separate macros for defining and setting keys.
-The package [`l3keys2e`](https://ctan.org/pkg/l3keys2e) makes it possible for LaTeX 2e class and package options to be processed using [`l3keys`](https://ctan.org/pkg/l3kernel). [`L3kernel`](https://ctan.org/pkg/l3kernel) code can be used within existing LaTeX2e documents, so [`l3keys`](https://ctan.org/pkg/l3kernel) is also available to the LaTeX 2e programmer ''direct''.
+The package [`l3keys2e`](https://ctan.org/pkg/l3keys2e) makes it possible for LaTeX2e class and package options to be processed using [`l3keys`](https://ctan.org/pkg/l3kernel). [`L3kernel`](https://ctan.org/pkg/l3kernel) code can be used within existing LaTeX2e documents, so [`l3keys`](https://ctan.org/pkg/l3kernel) is also available to the LaTeX2e programmer ''direct''.

 Another key-value system that's part of larger set of macros is [`scrbase`](https://ctan.org/pkg/scrbase), which uses the facilities of [`keyval`](https://ctan.org/pkg/keyval) to